 Funding the future

-Our work at Action is driven by the belief that the diseases that devastate the lives of so many of our children can be beaten.
-We continue to tackle the challenges that disease and disability present, by funding some of the best medical research in the world.
+We believe that we can beat the diseases and conditions that devastate the lives of so many babies, children and young people.
+We are tackling this challenge by funding some of the best medical research in the world.

-By including a gift for Action in your Will you can play a part in the medical advances of the future, helping to save and transform lives.
+You can play a part in the medical advances of the future by including a gift for Action in your will, helping to save and transform lives.
 Your gift could help find the answers that will change the world for future generations of children.

 A gift in your will could unlock a future medical breakthrough, hold the key to a cure or treatment for a childhood illness, or simply make day-to-day life easier for children suffering illness or living with a disability.